 That depends on your ingredients.

-If you’re using all shelf-stable ingredients (and don’t add any water), it should last about a year.
-Most store bought aloe vera gel lasts around 2 years, glycerin lasts about 4-6 years and witch hazel 4-5 years.
-Even diluting those ingredients with alcohol and essential oils shouldn’t drastically decrease their shelf life.
-If you don’t plan on using it up right away, then store extra sanitizer in the refrigerator.
+If you're using all shelf-stable ingredients (and you don't add any water), it should last about a year.
+Most store-bought aloe vera gel lasts around 2 years, glycerin lasts about 4–6 years, and witch hazel 4–5 years.
+Even diluting those ingredients with alcohol and essential oils shouldn't drastically decrease their shelf life.
+If you don't plan on using it up right away, then store extra sanitizer in the refrigerator.

 How should I store my hand sanitizer?

-We use ours up really quickly so I never bothering refrigerating it.
+We use ours up really quickly, so I never bother refrigerating it.
 If you plan on making enough hand sanitizer to last long-term, I would store the extra in the fridge until needed, just to be safe.

 Where did you buy your bottle?

 I like to repurpose old cosmetic bottles for my homemade bath and body recipes.
-If you don’t have any, these 2-ounce pump bottles would work well.
+If you don't have any, these 2-ounce pump bottles will work well.

 What other ingredients can I use?

-Aside from those listed in the recipe notes, I can’t make ingredient recommendations since I haven’t tried any other ingredients.
-While there are plenty of recipes online for hand sanitizer that uses white vinegar or hydrogen peroxide, I can’t guarantee those will kill germs like an alcohol-based recipe will.
+Aside from those listed in the recipe notes, I can’t make recommendations since I haven't tried any other ingredients.
+While there are plenty of recipes online for hand sanitizer that uses white vinegar or hydrogen peroxide, I can't guarantee those will kill germs like an alcohol-based (in the proportions the CDC recommends) recipe will.

 Equipment